stevefaeembra/osm2gexf/README.md

 An example can be found in demo.py

-For larger OSM files I suggest you enable the 'network simplify'.
+For larger OSM files I suggest you enable the 'network simplify', as shown in demo.py.
 This converts series of edges so that each series of edges between junctions is simplified to a single segment.
-THis helps keep the network size down.
+This helps keep the network size down

 Dependencies
 ============